 In Birmingham, Manchester, Purley and Wembley, experienced tutors deliver training in our fully-equipped centres.
 In addition, we provide ongoing support for each of our trainees with dedicated trainers and support staff.

-Options Skills is a trading standards approved company delivering high-quality training courses.
-Allowing students to train and gain industry-recognised qualifications in their chosen trade.
+Options Skills is a trading standard approved company.
+We deliver high-quality electrician courses, allowing students to gain industry-recognised qualifications and launch future proof careers.